Dark sector interactions in the $w \rightarrow -1$ limit: velocity locking in pure momentum exchange models: The dynamics of the w -> -1 limit

 A comparison of Figures \ref{fig:delta_de_over_delta_dm} and \ref{fig:theta_de_over_theta_dm} demonstrates how the underlying velocity dynamics dictate the density evolution.
 In Figure \ref{fig:delta_de_over_delta_dm}, the $w=-0.9$ model (solid lines) exhibits a consistent trajectory across both scales: the density ratio rises as the interaction pulls on the DE fluid to track the DM fluid, then decays as the fluids decouple.
 In contrast, the $w \approx -1$ model (dashed lines) displays a distinct scale dependence driven by the velocity locking visible in Figure \ref{fig:theta_de_over_theta_dm}.
 At large scales ($k=0.01\,\left[h/\mathrm{Mpc}\right]$), the drag force maintains a permanent velocity lock, which prevents decoupling and results in a constant density ratio.
 At small scales ($k=1\,\left[h/\mathrm{Mpc}\right]$), the density ratio initially surges to overlap with this large-scale amplitude, confirming that the physics becomes effectively scale-independent while the velocities are locked.
 However, as seen in Figure \ref{fig:theta_de_over_theta_dm}, this lock is temporary; the velocities eventually diverge as pressure support overcomes the drag.
 This breaking of the lock allows the density ratio to finally decay, mirroring the late-time fall-off of the $w=-0.9$ case.

 This delay in the unlocking is the direct cause of the systematic shift seen in the power spectrum suppression.
 The drag on DM, governed by the interaction term in the DM Euler equation (Equation \ref{eq:theta_dm}), is only effective when the fluid velocities decouple ($\theta_{\mathrm{DE}} \neq \theta_{\mathrm{DM}}$).
 Consequently, this suppression effect is delayed until the DE pressure gradient is strong enough to finally break the velocity lock.
 With the magnitude of the DE density contrast, $|\delta_{\mathrm{DE}}|\propto(1+w)$, being so heavily suppressed in the $w \rightarrow -1$ limit, the pressure term requires a significantly larger $k$ for the $k^2$ factor to compensate and allow the pressure term to overpower the interaction term.
 This gives rise to a $w$-dependent unlocking scale.
-Equating the pressure and interaction terms shows this scale behaves as $k_{\mathrm{unlock}} \propto 1/\sqrt{1+w}$, which explains why the onset of suppression moves to higher $k$ as $w \to -1$, as shown in Figures \ref{fig:pk_theta_de_off}, \ref{fig:pk} and \ref{fig:pk_theta_de_off_gamma}.
+Equating the pressure and interaction terms shows this scale behaves as $k_\mathrm{unlock}^2 \propto \frac{\Gamma (\theta_\mathrm{DM}-\theta_\mathrm{DE})}{c_s^2(1+w)}$.
+While $\Gamma$ determines the interaction drag, the unlocking scale remains independent of the coupling strength because the velocity difference $(\theta_\mathrm{DM}-\theta_\mathrm{DE})$ adjusts inversely to the coupling strength in the locked regime.
+This leaves the total interaction drag magnitude effectively unchanged at these scales, leading to the fundamental relation $k_\mathrm{unlock} \propto 1/\sqrt{c_s^2(1+w)}$ and explaining why the onset of suppression moves to higher $k$ as $w \to -1$, as shown in Figures \ref{fig:pk_theta_de_off}, \ref{fig:pk} and \ref{fig:pk_theta_de_off_gamma}.